bveldhuyzen/bolus-sim/README.md

 Reversed correction can only provide for limited compensation here.
 The question also remains how the user ends up with such a dose of correction insulin still active while BG is almost near minimum treshold, way below target.

+Some insulin pumps include a warning system for these situations.
+There are even those that provide a counter-suggestion of carbohydrates.
+This function is already prepared in BASH and will be implemented somewhere Mar/Apr 2021 with some other improvements.

 #
 +1 if you read everything.